thriftshop-fn/create-referral/readme.md

 - active can be set as Frontend-matter in Hugo  on a Specific Page, defaults to false

-- total_commission is saved as a formula with referral code as criteria
+- commission is saved as a formula with referral code as criteria

-- payable_commission is saved as a formula with referral code as criteria and payout_date
+- withdrawable is saved as a formula with referral code as criteria and payout_date

 </details>